ericmjl/thesis/text/01-introduction.md

 #### Single Virus

-Reassortment is clasically inferred on a single virus of interest.
+Reassortment is classically inferred on a single virus of interest.
 The logic is essentially presented in +@fig:reassortment.

 ![An illustration of how reassortment is inferred for a single virus. ](./figures/reassortment.jpg){#fig:reassortment}